patryk-ku/mpris-discord-rpc/README.md

           Disable cache (not recommended)
       --lastfm-api-key <api_key>
           Your Last.fm API key
-      --disable-listenbrainz-cover
+      --disable-musicbrainz-cover
-          Do not use Listenbrainz as a fallback source of album covers --debug-log
+          Do not use MusicBrainz as a fallback source of album covers --debug-log
           Show debug log
       --reset-config